tenuous

 for good

-nearly naked in sunshine, cold rainstorms, wetland pools and moonlight
+nearly naked in sunshine, cold rainstorms, in wetland pools and moonlight

 unapologetically